frizzleb/tootsie/README.md

 * HTTP resource.
 The encoded file will be `POST`ed to a URL.
 * Amazon S3 bucket resource.
 Tootsie will need write permissions to any S3 buckets.

 Each job may have multiple outputs given a single input.
-Designwise, the reason for doing this -- as opposed to requiring that the client submit multiple jobs, one for each output -- is twofold:
+Design-wise, the reason for doing this — as opposed to requiring that the client submit multiple jobs, one for each output — is twofold:

 1. It allows the job to cache the input data locally for the duration of the job, rather than fetching it multiple times.
 One could suppose that multiple jobs could share the same cached input, but this would be awkward in a distributed setting where each node has its own file system; in such a case, a shared storage mechanism (file system, database or similar) would be needed.